 The German tax return season is upon us, and with the deadline fast approaching, it’s crucial to equip yourself with the knowledge to navigate this annual obligation.
 Many non-resident property owners, for example, are unaware of their tax filing obligations in both their home country and Germany, as well as the potential benefits of utilizing double taxation agreements and tax deductions.

-Continue reading →Complete guide to buying property in Germany as a non-resident
+Continue reading →Your guide to understanding rental income tax in Germany

 When was “Property Tax International” created?